The tempered disk and the tempered cohomology: Introduction

 In Section \ref{section complementary}, we calculate the algebra of functions supported on the complement of the \emph{tempered disk centered at $\infty$} in $\mathbf{A}^1_{K}$ (see Proposition \ref{prop:complement_of_tempered}).
 These are the fast converging series $\fast{K}{t}$ (Definition \ref{definition fast series}) or limit (as $r \to +\infty$) of $r$-log-decay series at $\infty$ (following \cite{KM1}, \cite{KM2}, see Remark \ref{r-decay}).
-To the algebra given by such a series, it is actually associated another open subset of $\mathbf{A}^1_{K}$: \emph{ the disk of fast converging series} around the closed unit disk ( i.e. limit (as $r \to +\infty$) of $r$-log-decay series at $\infty$).
-We see that the intersection of this latter open subset with the tempered disk at $\infty$ is non-empty (Proposition \ref{nonemptintersection}).
-In this derived setting, the algebra of the functions supported on the complement of the open unit disk at $\infty$ is given by the free dagger algebra (see Remark \ref{dag}).
+To the algebra given by such a series, it is actually associated another open subset of $\mathbf{A}^1_{K}$: \emph{ the disk of fast converging series} around the closed unit disk.
+We see that the intersection of this fast closed disk centered at $0$ with the tempered disk centered at $\infty$ is non-empty (Proposition \ref{nonemptintersection}).
+We also discuss how, in this derived setting, the algebra of the functions naturally supported on the complement of the open unit disk at $\infty$ is given by the dagger algebra of overconvergent power series (see Remark \ref{dag} for a more precise statement).

 In Section \ref{section transfer} we show that the Transfer Theorem for log-growth of solutions of a differential system over $K$ (Theorem \ref{thm tempered transfert}) can be interpreted as a continuity result in the framework of derived analytic spectra.
 This ultimately relies on the fact that $\temp{K}{t}$ defines an open subset of $\mathbf{A}^1_K$.
+This shows that some complications of the classical theories simply disappear in our setting.

 In Section \ref{section tubes} we introduce the basic setup for tempered convergent cohomology.
-Let, as before, $\cal{V}$ and $k$ respectively be the valuation ring of $K$ and the residue field of $K$, a $p$-adic non-archimedean complete field (discretely valued).
+Let, as before, $\cal{V}$ and $k$ respectively be the valuation ring of $K$ and the residue field of $K$, a $p$-adic discretely valued non-archimedean complete field.
 Given a closed embedding